MelDxKviel/DjangoRFTest/README.md

 List of all news -- /api/articles

-List of list of news of a certain type -- /api/articles/type/*type_id*
+List of news by a certain type -- /api/articles/type/*type_id*

 Certain article by id -- /api/articles/*article_id*